davidmeredith/devsGuidebook/devGuidebook.md

 Means that once the software is merged into master branch, it automatically gets pushed into production.
 The idea is to make the large and risky ‘big feature release’ a legacy practice.
 By continuously deploying to production with small and frequent updates, if something goes wrong, its quick and easy to rollback.
 This might be a stretch for Hartree because its more relevant for long-lived production software & products, not so appropriate for proof of concepts.

-### If it Doesn't have Documentation… It's Not Usable
+### If it Does not have Documentation it is Not Usable

 - Publish docs: Jira (task/sprints), Confluent (docs), GitLab, (code, merge requests, CI/CD), Bid register (PMO tracking tools)
 - Use xDoc style code comments such as JavaDoc, PyDoc